broqit/laravel-social-auto-posting/README.md

  ## 🕹 Usage:
  First, add the `use Toolkito\Larasap\SendTo;` in your controller.

- Next, send message to your Telegram channel or Twitter account.
+ Next, send message to your Telegram channel.

  ## 🚩 Roadmap